virgile-hogman/kth-rgbd/README.md

 - _link problems with GTK and OpenSift_
 Check instructions in `CMakeLists.txt`

-## Execution
+Execution
 --------------------------------------------------------------------
-Check the configuration file containing the parameters: `kth-rgbd.cfg`
 No further configuration should be required if the scripts are used.
+You can check the configuration file containing the parameters: `kth-rgbd.cfg`
+The Kinect RGB-D camera should be properly setup before using the scripts.

-Run those from the `script` directory.
+Run the scripts from the `script` directory.
+The user should launch the main script called `record` and move along with the camera slowly.
-The main purpose is to record scenes with at least one cycle in order to create loop closures.
+He should produce scenes with at least one cycle in order to create **loop closures**.
+If a loop closure is detected, both initial and optimized map are produced.
+If no loop closure is detected, only the initial map is produced and no optimization can be performed.

 ```sh
 cd script
 ./record.sh
 ```

-This will open a window displaying the features but the registration is not started.
+This will open a window with a GUI displaying the features but the registration does not start until the user decides it.
-Commands can be launched from the GUI window or console.
+Commands can be launched from the window or console.
 - **START**: press any key.
 Frames are recorded in `DIR_FRAMES`.
 - **STOP**: press ENTER.
 This will create the map in `DIR_PROD`.
 - **CANCEL**: press ESC.
 Map is not created but the frames are kept.

-If a loop closure is detected the initial and optimized map are produced.
-If no loop closure is detected only the initial map is produced.
 `DIR_FRAMES` and `DIR_PROD` can be changed in `scripts/var_env.sh`

 **Short description of the scripts**
-- `record`: saves a sequence and builds map
+- `record`: main script, saves a sequence and builds map (with/without optimization depending on loop closures)
 - `sequence`: replays a sequence from given frames previously recorded
 - `main`: calls main program with all the custom arguments (check usage)
 - `archive_results`: saves the results into a folder
 - `restore_results`: restores the results previously saved
 - `clean`: removes current results

-## Known bugs
+Known bugs
 --------------------------------------------------------------------
 - Main problem is residual drift on vertical axis (Y).
 - Enable ICP alignment.
 - Redistribution of g2o and OpenSIFT?

-## Contact
+Contact
 --------------------------------------------------------------------
 Virgile Högman
 PhD Student at CVAP, KTH Royal Institute of Technology